soilspectroscopy/ossl-manual/docs/020-variables_list.md

 ### method.preparation_any_c

-Laboratory method preparation for samples.
+Laboratory method preparation for samples in the lab or in the field.

 ### scan.file_any_c